 When you gain a level, you can choose one of the feats you know and replace it with another feat that you could have learned when the replaced feat was chosen.

-Increase two abilities of your choice by 1.
+Increase two abilities of your choice by 1 and one of your lowest two abilities by 1.
+If multiple abilities are tied for one of your lowest abilities, you can choose any of them.
 As normal, you can’t increase an ability above 5 using this feature.

 Increase your abilities again at 7th, 11th, 15th, and 19th level.